pingcap/docs/data-migration/aurora/from-snapshot.md

 > **Note:**
 >
-> For more parameters of Dumpling,see [Dumpling overview](/dumpling-overview.md)
+> For more parameters of Dumpling, see [Dumpling overview](/dumpling-overview.md).

 ## Step 3.
-Preparing the Lightning configuration file
+Prepare the TiDB Lightning configuration file

 Based on different deployment methods, create the `tidb-lighting.toml` configuration file as follows: